Hi, I'm

 MIT Mobile Technology Lab (2024)

-A library that uses smartphone sensors to measure heart and breathing rate.
-Used in Nāda, a user-friendly meditation app with biofeedback.
+A library that uses phone sensors to measure heart and breathing rate.
+Used in Nāda, a biofeedback meditation app.

 Protein Visualizer